prabhuravichandran/prabhuravichandran.github.io/_posts/2025-12-23-hello-world.md

 **About the Author**

 This essay synthesizes insights from over a decade of distributed systems engineering, enterprise architecture, and recent explorations in agentic AI.
-It is offered as a contribution to the ongoing discourse on how we might build systems that are not merely functional, but comprehensible, maintainable, andâ€”above allâ€”simple.
+It is offered as a contribution to the ongoing discourse on how we might build systems that are not merely functional, but comprehensible, maintainable, and above all is simple.

 <script src="https://cdn.jsdelivr.net/npm/mermaid@10/dist/mermaid.min.js"></script>
 <script>